AdobeDocs/cc-everywhere/src/pages/reference/quick_actions/index.md

     {
         id: 'image-resize',
         inputParams: {
-            // asset is not applicable for video Quick Actions
+            // passing a starting asset is not available for video quick actions
             asset: {
                 data: <ENCODED_IMAGE>,
                 dataType: 'base64',